madhav-datt/spell-check/README.md

 ## Library Contents and Functions

 * `bool hash_words (void)` - Loads word frequency data from file into hash table.
 Returns true if successful else false.
+To be called only once before any of the other functions can be used.
 * `char* correct_word (const char* word)` - Returns word with highest probability value as per words_hash_table as suggested correction for misspelled word.
+To be called for every misspelled word in file.
 * `bool unload_words (void)` - Unloads word frequency data from memory.
 Returns true if successful else false.
+The above function can't be called once the file has been unloaded.

 ### Using Probability based correction